Travel & Stay

 Where to stay

 For your convenience, we’ve compiled a list of accommodation options in the heart of the city, including hotels and BnB apartments.
-We recommend staying in the central area, near the iconic Hotel Maria Cristina, which is close to the pick-up and drop-off point of our wedding events and perfectly located for exploring San Sebastián.
+We recommend staying in the central area, near the iconic Hotel Maria Cristina, which is the pick-up and drop-off point of our wedding events and perfectly located for exploring San Sebastián.

 Browse our recommendations below to find your ideal stay.